- HEAP Regular Benefit

 Heating Equipment Repair or Replacement

-The Heating Equipment Repair and Replacement Component of the Home Energy Assistance Program is available to help eligible low-income home owners repair or replace furnaces, boilers and other direct heating components necessary to keep the home's primary heating source functional.
-The Heating Equipment Repair and Replacement Component of the 2013-14 HEAP season opened November 12, 2013 and closed Friday, January 31, 2014.
+The Heating Equipment Repair and Replacement Component of the Home Energy Assistance Program is available to help eligible low income home owners repair or replace furnaces, boilers and other direct heating components necessary to keep the home’s primary heating source functional.
+The Heating Equipment Repair and Replacement Component is currently closed.

 2013-2014 HEAP Monthly Income Limits